CodeMoggy/ExcelWorkbookAsACalculationService/Readme.md

-# Microsoft Graph Excel REST API ASP.NET Excel as a Calculation Service sample
+# Microsoft Graph Excel REST API ASP.NET Excel as a Calculation Service

-This sample shows how to call an Excel function within an Excel document stored in your OneDrive for Business account by using the Excel REST APIs.
+This sample shows how to call a custom Excel function within an Excel document stored in your OneDrive for Business acccount using the Excel REST APIs.

 ## Prerequisites